-The geotechnical design of foundation for an OWT has to follow two main design steps named static load design (or predesign) and cyclic load design.
-A design step is mainly governed by limit states: i.e. the ultimate limit state (ULS), the serviceability limit state (SLS) and the fatigue limit state (FLS).
-The design of an offshore structure mostly starts with the static load design step in which a loop between the geotechnical and structural engineers is required to converge to a set of optimal design dimensions (pile dimeter, pile length and can thickness).
-This phase is governed by the ULS in which it must be ensured that the soil's bearing capacity withstands the lateral loading of the pile within the allowable deformations (i.e. pile deflection/pile rotation at the mudline).
+Adopting the limit state design philosophy, the geotechnical design of offshore foundations is mainly governed by two limit 20 states: i.e. the ultimate limit state (ULS) and the serviceability limit state (SLS).
+Mostly, the design of an offshore structure starts with the ULS phase in which a loop between geotechnical and structural engineers is required to converge to a set of optimal design dimensions.
+The ULS design must ensure that the soil's bearing capacity withstands the lateral loading of the pile within the allowable deformations.
+Subsequently the SLS design (also called long-term verification) criteria is employed to verify the safety of the soil-structure-interaction (SSI) throughout the planned operational lifetime.
+During this lifespan,

-30 Subsequently, the pre-design is checked for the cyclic load.
-The verification of the pre-design for the cyclic load design step regards three limit states: ULS, SLS and FLS.
-The cyclic stresses transferred to the soil can reduce the lateral resistance by means of liquefaction (ULS), can change the soil stiffness which can cause resonance problems (FLS) and can progressively accumulate deformation into the soil leading to an inclination of the structure (SLS).
-If one of these limit states is not fulfilled, cyclic loads are driving the design and the foundation dimensions should be updated.

-Performing the checks for the cyclic load design step is very challenging due to the following: (i) a high number of cycles is usually involved; (ii) soil subjected to cyclic stresses may develop non linearity of the soil response, pore water pressure, changing in stiffness and damping and accumulation of soil deformation (Pisanò, 2019).; (iii) the load characteristic such as frequency, amplitude and orientation are continually varying during the lifetime; (iv) characteristic of the soil such as type of material, porosity, drainage condition can lead to different soil response; (iv) the relevant codes (BSH, 2015; DNV-GL, 2017) do not recommend specific cyclic load methods for predicting the cyclic load behaviour of structures which lead to the development of various empirical formulations (Cuéllar et al., 2012; Hettler, 1981; LeBlanc et al., 2009) or numerical based models (Zorzi et al., 2018; Niemunis et al., 2005; Jostad et al., 2014; Achmus et al, 2007).
-Despite the different techniques used in these models, they all predict the soil behaviour "explicitly", based on the number of cycles instead of a time domain analysis (Wichtmann, 2016).
-Time domain analysis for a large number of cycles is not convenient due to the accumulation of numerical errors (Niemunis et al., 2005).

-In common practice due to the non-trivial task faced by the engineers, simplifications and hence introduction of uncertainties and model errors, are often seen.
-The application of probabilistic-based methods for designing offshore foundations is not a new topic (Velarde et al., 2019a; Velarde et al., 2019b; Carswell et al., 2014); and it is mainly related to the static design stage.
-Very limited research has been developed regarding the probabilistic design related to the cyclic load design stage.
+- 25 OWT are subjected to a high amount of cyclic loadings (winds and waves) which can change the long-term performance of the SSI.
+There are two main factors influencing the SSI and thus the SLS design of an offshore wind turbine foundation subjected to long-term cyclic loading (Bhattacharya, 2014): - (1) Accumulated permanent rotation (tilting) due to the development of plastic strain in the soil. - (2) Structural stiffening or softening due to changes in soil properties.

-This current work focuses on the cyclic loading design stage and the verification of the serviceability limit state.
-During the design phase, the wind turbine manufacturers provide a tilting restriction for operational reasons.
-The recommended practice DNV-GL-RP-C212 (DNV-GL, 2017) provides the order of magnitude for the maximum allowed tilting of 0.25° throughout the planned lifetime.
-This strict verticality requirement may have originated from different design criteria, which however, are mainly rooted within the onshore wind turbine sector and are given below (extracted from Bhattacharya, 2019):

-- Blade-tower collision: owing to an initial deflection of the blades, a possible tilting of the tower may reduce the blade-tower clearances. - Reduced energy production: change in the attack angle (wind-blades) may reduce the total energy production. - Yaw motors and yaw breaks: reducing motor capacity for yawing into the wind. - Nacelle bearing: a tilted nacelle may experience different loadings in the bearing, causing a reduction of their fatigue life or restrict their movements. - Variation in fluid levels and cooling fluid movement.

-- P- $\delta$ effect: the mass of the rotor-nacelle-assembly is not aligned with the vertical axis and this creates an additional overturning moment in the tower, foundation, grouted connection, and the soil surrounding the foundation. - Aesthetic reasons.

-In SLS designs, extreme as well as relevant accidental loads, such as typhoons and earthquakes, should be accounted for as they can be design-driving loads.
-A very strict tilting requirement, i.e., $0.25^{\circ}$ , in conjunction with these accidental conditions can increase the foundation dimensions and significantly raise the cost of the foundation.
+- 30 Where this work focusses on the first issue.
+During the design phase, wind turbine manufacturers provide a tilting restriction for operational reasons.
+The recommended practice DNV-GL-RP-C212 (DNV-GL, 2017) gives an example of the order of magnitude for the maximum allowed tilting of 0.25° throughout the planned lifetime.
+This strict verticality requirement may have originated from different design criteria which however are mainly rooted within the onshore wind turbine sector (Bhattacharya, 2019): - Blade-tower collision: due to an initial deflection of the blades, a possible tilting of the tower may reduce the blade-tower clearances; - Reduced energy production: change in the attack angle (wind-blades) may reduce the total energy production; - Yaw motors and yaw breaks: reducing motor capacity for yawing into the wind; - Nacelle bearing: a tilted nacelle may experience different loadings in the bearing, causing a reduction of their fatigue life or restrict their movements; - Variation in fluid levels and cooling fluid movement; - P- $\delta$ effect: the mass of the rotor-nacelle-assembly is not aligned with the vertical axis and creates an additional overturning moment in the tower, foundation, grouted connection and in the soil surrounding the foundation; - Aesthetic reasons. - 45 In SLS designs, extreme as well as relevant accidental loads, such as typhoons and earthquakes, should be accounted for since they can be design-driving loads.
+A very strict tilting requirement, i.e. 0.25°, in conjunction with these accidental conditions can increase the foundation dimension and significantly raise the cost of the foundation.

+The long-term behaviour of the SSI is usually not accounted for directly in most projects due to the lack of universally accepted numerical and conceptual methods.
+To fill this gap, an advanced numerical method called soil cluster degradation